Construction Scheduling Games People Play and Some Defenses

 - Multiple calendars

-- Preferential logic and open end activities
+- Preferential logic & open end activities

 - Float ownership